Tarektouati/vue-use-web/docs/guide/window-size.md

 | height | `Number` | The client window height in pixels. |

 :::tip Note!
-By default the updates the state are throttled by 100ms to keep things snappy but you can configure that.
+By default the updates to the state are throttled by 100ms to keep things snappy but you can configure that.
 :::

 ## Config